simon-staal/Odyssey_C_Compiler/admin/log.md

 - `++i`: Causes segfault in visualising
 - `/=`: Causes segfault in qemu
 Pre parser rework, we are passing 53/88 total testcases.

+*Update_1*
+Finished parser expression rework, kept `UnaryInc` and `UnaryDec` classes corresponding to `++` and `--` since it optimised the assembly produced **a lot**, so I felt like they deserved their stay.
+Using the syntactic sugar on operators now works.
+We now pass 54/88 testcases :D

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------